-Chemotherapy uses anti cancer (cytotoxic) drugs to destroy cancer cells.
+Chemotherapy is a common treatment for breast cancer.
+It uses anti cancer (cytotoxic) drugs to destroy cancer cells.
 The drugs circulate throughout the body in the bloodstream.
 They work by disrupting the growth of cancer cells.

 When you have it

 You usually have chemotherapy as cycles of treatment.
 This means that you have one chemotherapy drug or a combination of drugs then a rest to allow your body to recover.
 Each cycle of treatment varies depending on what you are having.
 But usually, it's every 2 to 4 weeks.

 Chemotherapy before surgery is called neo adjuvant treatment.
 The aim is to shrink the cancer before the operation.
 This means that some people may be able to have breast conserving surgery (lumpectomy), instead of a mastectomy.

 You might have chemotherapy before surgery if you have:

 - a type of breast cancer called inflammatory breast cancer

 Chemotherapy after surgery is also called adjuvant therapy.
 You might have this if your doctor thinks that there is a risk that cancer cells could have spread to another part of the body.
 The aim is to reduce the risk of the cancer coming back.

 You might have chemotherapy after surgery for one or more of the following reasons: